MicrosoftDocs/sdk-api/sdk-api-src/content/powersetting/nf-powersetting-powerregisterforeffectivepowermodenotifications.md

 Supplies the maximum effective power mode version the caller understands.
 If the effective power mode comes from a later version, it is reduced to a compatible version that is then passed to the callback.

+The following values can be passed in:
-As of Windows 10, version 1809 the only understood version is EFFECTIVE_POWER_MODE_V1.
+- EFFECTIVE_POWER_MODE_V1 is available starting with Windows 10, version 1809 and tracks the performance power slider and battery saver states.
+- EFFECTIVE_POWER_MODE_V2 is available starting with Windows 10, version 1903 and tracks the performance power slider, battery saver, game mode and windows mixed reality power states.

 ### -param Callback